-Some holiday traditions to consider are hosting an ugly sweater themed get-together with your recovery community, organizing a coat or canned food drive to kick off the season of giving, or creating a ceremonial tradition that honors your native heritage or culture.
+You can follow your longstanding family traditions, or you are also free to start your own tradition.
+Some holiday traditions to consider are hosting an ugly sweater themed get-together with your recovery community, organizing a coat or canned food drive to kick off the season of giving or creating a ceremonial tradition that honors your native heritage or culture.

 Of course, the list doesn’t stop there.
 Just as your recovery is your responsibility, so is your holistic health and sense of inner peace.
 This means the possibilities are endless and completely up to you.

-Maladapting involves becoming dysfunctional in an effort to maintain balance within a dysfunctional family.
+Maladapting involves becoming dysfunctional to maintain balance within a dysfunctional family.
 Unfortunately, it is often what individuals in dysfunctional families do every day of the year, and especially during the holiday season.
 If this is the case for you, it’s time for you to break that tradition now.

 And as a gentle reminder regarding setting healthy boundaries, do not get caught up in guilt or shame.
 Both are weapons used in dysfunctional families and pose clear threats to your successful recovery.

 For most children, the holiday season tends to be magical.
-Many of you will agree that this is due to the fact that a child remains open to new ideas and are able to rely on their imagination to brighten up surrounding circumstances.
+Many of you will agree that this is because a child remains open to new ideas and can rely on their imagination to brighten up surrounding circumstances.
 Certainly, I know this to be true.

-Growing up as a child of an addict, the holiday environment was far from one of sugar plums, turtle doves and whimsical things.
+Growing up as a child of an addict, the holiday environment was far from one of sugar plums, turtle doves, and whimsical things.
 But somehow, I forged a way to find the magic of the season.
-Throughout adulthood, we tend to hide away our sense of imagination, but this season is an excellent time to dig deep, pull it back out and let it do its thing.
-While we may not reawaken a belief in Santa Claus, we just might create an opportunity for a holiday miracle, like seeing yourself through another year of sobriety.
+We tend to hide away our sense of imagination throughout adulthood, but this season is an excellent time to dig deep, pull it back out, and let it do its thing.
+While we may not reawaken a belief in Santa Claus, we might create an opportunity for a holiday miracle, like seeing yourself through another year of sobriety.

 If you are struggling with feelings of loneliness due to lack of family or lack of desire to spend it with your own, do not hesitate to reach out.
 There is no shame in asking friends or someone in your recovery community if you can spend holidays with them and/or their family.
 In fact, most people feel honored by such a request.

 Know there will come a time in your recovery when you will be able to spend time alone without feeling lonely, but that time may not be now.
 And, for the record, that is OK.
-Simply be self-aware enough to realize that if you feel you’re in need of community, look for it.
+Be self-aware enough to realize that if you feel you need community, look for it.

 Your recovery community is an extension of your family.
 And, for those who have no family, it may actually become a substitute family.
-Either way, the recovery community is typically a great place to build your own set of people to love and care for; a collective relationship that is centered on personal growth, healing and positive change.
+Either way, the recovery community is typically a great place to build your own set of people to love and care for, a collective relationship centered on personal growth, healing, and positive change.